 Fig. x – Normal flow at the beginning of the right vertebral artery

-Fig. x – 20-25% dampened flow at the distal right vertebral artery, indicating obstruction somewhere in the middle segment.
+Fig. x – 20-25% speed reduction at the distal right vertebral artery, with significant signal reduction (indicating flow volume reduction) indicating obstruction somewhere in the middle segment.
 There was no stenosis nor plaque.
 Please note that waveforms are still ‘normal’, within limits.
 But it is also well known that most migraine sufferers have their symptoms exacerbated once the cardiovascular demand increases.

 Fig. x – The left (asymptomatic) vertebral artery shows flow compensation, DOUBLE the flow of the symptomatic side.

 Hinging also inhibits normal axial cervical rotation, extension, and general articulation.
 In practice this means that because the neck can not normally move as ‘one’ unit, due to fixation at the hinging level as well as dysfunction of the surrounding muscles, excessive movement will be forced to occur at the upper and middle cervical levels.
 This is a common contributor to ligamentous laxity, especially at the atlas joint levels.
 Ligamentous laxity combined with muscular dysfunction is a bad combination, often leading to gradually increasing misalignment within these joints, which once again exacerbates muscular dysfunction further, as well as potentially pulling on and damaging the vertebral artery, and occluding the internal jugular vein.
 More on this shortly.